Thursday, 21 April 2016

 So what's the answer?

 First of all, listen.
 And when you choose to depart from the time, listen even more.
-Try to make your patterns fit tightly, especially with the bass line. listen to how the great drummers to see how their fills fit in.
+Try to make your patterns fit tightly, especially with the bass line.
+Listen to the great drummers to see how their fills fit in.
 Study, practice, and maybe even take lessons to learn the various note values and to understand how they all fit together.